 No. Action Description Responsibilities Resources Timelines C1 Undertake an assessment of the supporting materials and resources, and Authorised Officer training under the NQF and NQS to address gaps and ensure they provide quality, culturally appropriate and accessible supports to Authorised Officers and services for the regulation of the Aboriginal and Torres Strait Islander community-controlled sector Each State and Territory Regulatory Authority employs and trains authorised officers who undertake the regulatory functions under the NQF, including approval of services, monitoring and compliance, and assessment and rating.
 ACECQA provides training and support for Regulatory Authorities' Authorised Officers to reliably undertake the assessment and rating function.
 ACECQA also convenes the Regulatory Practice Committee as a national mechanism to discuss regulatory practice.
 ACECQA also provides a range of support, research and resources for approved services to be able to improve quality delivery against the NQF and to support them in conversations with families.
 An assessment of these materials and training to identify and address priority gaps to ensure they are meeting the needs of the community-controlled sector and Authorised Officers, including ensuring they reflect Aboriginal and Torres Strait Islander cultural frameworks in early childhood education and care.
 Engagement with the ECEC community-controlled sector to inform the assessment and development of resources will be critical.
 All governments and sector representatives.
 ACECQA, in collaboration with all governments and sector representatives, for elements of the action within their areas of responsibility.
-To be determined by the parties Short to medium term C2 Provide support to Aboriginal and Torres Strait Islander community- The Australian Government has engaged ACECQA to design, develop and deliver a Quality and Safety Training All governments and sector representatives, Australian Government funding of \$1.5 2021-21 to 2022-23 controlled organisations to operate within the scope of the NQF, where appropriate, and to meet and exceed standards against the NQS Package for CCCF Services to help CCCFR services enhance and maintain quality care and safety.
+To be determined by the parties Short to medium term

+No. Action Description Responsibilities Resources Timelines C2 Provide support to Aboriginal and Torres Strait Islander community- controlled organisations to operate within the scope of the NQF, where appropriate, and to meet and exceed standards against the NQS The Australian Government has engaged ACECQA to design, develop and deliver a Quality and Safety Training Package for CCCF Services to help CCCFR services enhance and maintain quality care and safety.
 It should be noted that the focus of this project is on professional development and building understanding and knowledge of best practice in the areas of safety and supervision.
 This would assist in supporting services should they in the future be able to transition, if they met the eligibility thresholds of the NQF.
-Further Commonwealth, state and territory-led efforts to support this action to be identified. in collaboration with ACECQA million for the Quality and Safety Training Package Further resources to be determined C3 Support for the Aboriginal community-controlled ECEC sector through expansion of existing programs and services (Note: Action overlaps significantly with E3 below) The Australian Government will continue to work in partnership with SNAICC, other sector representatives and Aboriginal community-controlled organisations and services on the delivery of new and expanded initiatives to ensure the programs align with the Priority Reforms and support community-led decision-making and service delivery by Aboriginal and Torres Strait Islander community-controlled services.
-The Australian Government is committed to ensuring that Aboriginal and Torres Strait Islander community-controlled organisations lead and manage Community Child Care Fund (CCCF) grant funded child-care services and Connected Beginnings program where they are assessed through community consultation and assessment processes as the most appropriate and suitable organisation.
-State and territory-led efforts to be identified.
-All governments in consultation with sector representatives Connected Beginnings \$81.8 million CCCFR \$29.9 million State and territory support to be determined 2021-22 to 2024-25 New CB and CCCFR sites will be progressively rolled out from 2021 to 2025
+Further Commonwealth, state and territory-led efforts to support this action to be identified.
+All governments and sector representatives, in collaboration with ACECQA Australian Government funding of \$1.5 million for the Quality and Safety Training Package Further resources to be determined 2021-21 to 2022-23 СЗ Support for the Aboriginal community-controlled ECEC sector through expansion of existing programs and services (Note: Action overlaps significantly with E3 below) The Australian Government will continue to work in partnership with SNAICC, other sector representatives and Aboriginal community-controlled organisations and services on the delivery of new and expanded initiatives to ensure the programs align with the Priority Reforms and support community-led decision-making and service delivery by Aboriginal and Torres Strait Islander community-controlled services.
+The Australian Government is committed to ensuring that Aboriginal and Torres Strait Islander community-controlled organisations lead and manage Community Child Care Fund (CCCF) grant funded child-care services and Connected Beginnings program where they are assessed through community consultation and assessment processes as the most All governments in consultation with sector representatives Connected Beginnings \$81.8 million CCCFR \$29.9 million State and territory support to be determined 2021-22 to 2024-25 New CB and CCCFR sites will be progressively rolled out from 2021 to 2025